 What is an Immigration Bond/Speedy Immigration Bonds

-An immigration bond is a type of surety bond that is available to help individuals gain release from detention after they have been arrested by Immigration and Customs Enforcement (ICE).
+An immigration bond is a type of surety bond that helps individuals gain release from detention after being arrested by Immigration and Customs Enforcement (ICE).
 This type of bond is an agreement between the federal government, the person responsible for posting the bond, and the individual detained.
 The individual or organization posting the bond guarantees to the government that if the immigrant does not appear for any scheduled court proceedings, they will be financially responsible for covering any fines or penalties imposed by the government.
 If a person is released on an immigration bond, they are still required to appear at all scheduled hearings related to their immigration status and must abide by any other terms outlined in the bond agreement.

-Immigration bonds can either be “delivered†or “voluntary departure†bonds and are usually posted in cash or via certified funds such as money orders or bankers’ checks.
-Depending on eligibility criteria, individuals may also post a “reduced fee†immigration bond, which reduces administrative fees associated with posting an immigration bond with ICE.
+Immigration bonds can be either delivery or voluntary departure bonds and are typically posted in cash or via certified funds, such as money orders or bank checks.
+Depending on eligibility criteria, individuals may also use an immigration bond or bail bonds company, which reduces the administrative fees associated with posting an immigration bond with ICE.
 In some cases, if a detainee cannot afford to post an immigration bond themselves, friends and family members may be able to do so on their behalf.

 How to help your family member post bond